sindresorhus/electron-util/readme.md

 Accepts the same options as `.showAboutWindow()`.

-Returns a `MenuItem` that, when clicked, shows the about dialog.
+Returns a `MenuItemConstructorOptions` that creates a menu item, which shows the about dialog when clicked.

 ```js
 const {Menu} = require('electron');